 Buying a home is one of the biggest financial commitments most of us will ever make.
 For many buyers, especially first-time buyers, a mortgage is necessary to get a home.
 But if a buyer can’t come up with a down payment of at least 20% of the purchase price, they will likely need to buy mortgage insurance.

-Mortgage insurance is designed to protect lenders in case a borrower defaults on their mortgage payments.
+This insurance is designed to protect lenders in case a borrower defaults on their mortgage payments.
 It doesn’t provide direct financial protection to the homeowner, but it allows buyers to get financing with a lower down payment, making homeownership more possible.

 Related Article: What Is an Insurance Premium?